 The Blade is so lovely to use that the compromise on screen and trackpad are frustrating more than anything else.
 It seems like the company will iterate those problems away pretty quickly, but it's a shame they're not quite there yet when the performance is so good, and the keyboard is such a delight to use.

 Windows laptops are getting really good if you're looking for something with more performance oomph, and the Blade is a laptop that feels like it's from the future.
 It's reasonably priced, fairly light and packs incredible performance for your money.

 If you're looking for a laptop you can use for work and play, or just for messing around with VR outside of your home, the Razer Blade is for you.

 It's an incredibly powerful machine with great build quality and a far better performance-to-price ratio than the Mac — and I don't think you'll find a laptop like this from any other PC manufacturer.

 Razer's created one of the best laptops I've ever used, and I'm blown away by how quickly it got here.
-If you're looking for something other than a Mac, I highly recommend trying this device — it's awesome.
+If you're looking for something other than a Mac, I highly recommend trying the Razer Blade — it's awesome.

 Update, December 2018: This laptop has an all-new version that's worth taking a look at.
 I haven't been able to get one for review yet, but it appears to solve the biggest complaints I had about this machine.